Do you struggle with meal planning, grocery shopping, and making dinner? Or do you find yourself eating out too much and blowing your food budget?

 There were a few ingredients I had to throw out because they had gotten very wet and soggy during transit.

-I couldn’t help but compare this box to the much more neatly-packaged HelloFresh box that contains each recipe’s ingredients neatly rolled up in its own paper bag.
+I couldn’t help but compare this box to the much more neatly-packed HelloFresh box that contains each recipe’s ingredients neatly rolled up in its own paper bag.

 Additionally, Blue Apron’s box wasn’t quite as eco-friendly since there was more plastic packaging.